 | Interactive Books | Language Skills | Encourages listening and word recognition |

-Cognitive Development Toys prepare babies for later learning stages and make playtime meaningful.
+Cognitive Toys that build thinking skills get babies ready for future learning and make playtime more meaningful. t nance

 Cleaning Tips

-Maintaining baby toy hygiene starts with regular cleaning.
-Germs and dirt can build up quickly on toys used daily.
-Clean toys reduce the risk of illness and keep playtime safe.
+Maintaining baby toy hygiene starts with regular cleaning. e ms and dirt can build up quickly on toys used daily.
+Lean toys reduce the risk of illness and keep playtime safe.
 Different toy materials need different cleaning methods.
 Here are easy toy cleaning methods to follow:

-- Soft fabric toys: Check the label.
-Many can be machine-washed on gentle settings.
+- Soft fabric toys: Check the label. ay be machine-washed on a gentle setting.

-- Wooden toys: Wipe with a damp cloth.
-Avoid soaking to prevent damage.
+- Wooden toys: Wipe with a damp cloth. void soaking to prevent damage.

 - Teething toys: Boil or use a sterilizer if safe for the material.